 Career success factors

-Due to the nature of the work, the main career success factors for a career as an actuary is excellent and strong mathematical skills, an ability to understand and apply statistical and financial theory and a convincing analytic perspective.
+Due to the nature of the work, the main career success factors for a career as an actuary is strong mathematical skills, an ability to understand and apply statistical and financial theory and a convincing analytic perspective.

 Actuaries are also likely to have a great eye for detail, the willingness to work hard and to continue to learn and develop, and the ability to work in a team to report findings and data.